Jessica Simpson: Life and career

-1980–1998: Childhood and career beginnings
+1980–1991: Childhood and early life

 Jessica Ann Simpson was born on July 10, 1980, in Abilene, Texas.
 She is the first child of Tina Ann Simpson (née Drew), a homemaker, and Joseph Simpson, a minister.
-Simpson's parents married in 1978 and divorced in 2013.
-Simpson has stated that she grew up in Dallas and Waco, but her parents now live in McGregor, Texas.
-Simpson has a younger sister, Ashlee.
-In her preteens she briefly attended Amelia Middle School while her father did outreach in Cincinnati, Ohio.
-After moving back to Texas 20 months later, she attended J. J. Pearce High School in Richardson during her teenage years, though she had to drop out in 1997 as her career began to take off; a year later she earned her GED via distance learning through Texas Tech High School.
-Simpson was raised in the Christian faith, and was given a purity ring by her father when she was twelve years old.
-Jessica and her family moved frequently due to her father's job as a minister, though they remained in Texas for the most part; however, they did live in the Midwest for a few years.
+Her parents married in 1978 and divorced in 2013.
+Simpson has stated that she grew up in Dallas and Waco, while her parents later settled in McGregor, Texas.
+She has a younger sister, Ashlee Simpson.

+In her preteens, Simpson briefly attended Amelia Middle School while her father conducted outreach work in Cincinnati, Ohio.
+After returning to Texas 20 months later, she attended J. J. Pearce High School in Richardson.
+She left school in 1997 as her career began to take off and earned her GED the following year through distance learning from Texas Tech High School.